nest/nest-simulator/doc/examples/mc_neuron.rst

                       })

-The nodes are created using ``Create``.
+The nodes are created using :py:func:`.Create`.
 We store the returned handles in variables for later reference.